 Having finally finished Horizon Zero Dawn on the PC thanks to PS Now, I’ve found the perfect game to make me feel more connected to the outside world: Kind Words.

 Kind Words is a tough game to sell to the average gamer.
 I’m not sure I’d even call it a game.
-It’s a title where players write nice responses to real strangers while listening to chill, lo-fi music.
+People anonymously share their worries and thoughts with the world and you can anonymously write supportive responses to these real strangers while listening to chill, lo-fi music.
 That’s it – there are no enemies, no boss battles, no story arc.
-It’s just you, your bedroom, and the opportunity to anonymously connect with others.
-Oh, and a deer delivers your mail.
+It’s just you, your virtual bedroom, and the opportunity to anonymously connect with and support other people.

-Kind Words was exactly what I needed when I was in that frame of mind.
+Kind Words was exactly what I needed.

 The Kind Words community isn’t a vile cesspit of trolls looking to capitalise on the honesty of those opening up to others.
 From my experience, they are without exception the warmest, most encouraging community of gamers I’ve ever met.
 There is a report button if needed, just to be safe.

 I poured over 4 hours into Kind Words last night alone.
 There was no artificial pressure, tension or objectives.
 I sent words of encouragement to strangers going through break-ups, money troubles, exam pressures, bankruptcy, and self-identity issues.
 I even sent a few letters of my own and received caring responses that helped me to move past the thoughts that were holding me back.